jgpr-code/win11/README.md

 Scripts:

 The `explorer.ps1` script can be used to start File Explorer without tabs, big action bar and other screen space wasting BS.
-To make it clickable from anywhere you can create a shortcut with a target like this:
+It also has the nice side-effect that the right-click context menu now will always show the full list immediately 😀 To make it clickable from anywhere you can create a shortcut with a target like this:

 ```cmd